-The Amber RFC is defined by Commission Implementing Decision (EU) 2017/177 with the following Principal Route: Koper - Ljubljana -/Zalaszentiván - Sopron/Csorna -/(Hungarian-Serbian border) - Kelebia - Budapest -/- Komárom - Leopoldov/Rajka - Bratislava - Žilina - Katowice/Kraków - Warszawa/Łuków - Terespol - (Polish-Belarusian border).
+The RFC Amber is defined by Commission Implementing Decision (EU) 2017/177 with the following Principal Route: Koper - Ljubljana -/Zalaszentiván - Sopron/Csorna -/(Hungarian-Serbian border) - Kelebia - Budapest -/- Komárom - Leopoldov/Rajka - Bratislava - Žilina - Katowice/Kraków - Warszawa/Łuków - Terespol - (Polish-Belarusian border).

-The name Amber RFC is special because it refers to the name of an important ancient trade route, which broadly followed the same alignment.
+The name RFC Amber is special because it refers to the name of an important ancient trade route, whichbroadly followed the same alignment.

-The railway infrastructure managers and capacity allocation body are responsible for the establishment of the Management Board (MB) which shall set up and run Amber RFC according to the requirements of the RFC Regulation and the objectives set by the Members.
-Amber RFC is committed to:
+The railway infrastructure managers and capacity allocation body were responsible for the establishment of the Management Board (MB) which was set up and run RFC Amber according to the requirements of the RFC Regulation.
+RFC Amber is committed to:

-- develop the rail freight corridor in harmony with freight market needs and customer expectations, - to offer reliable, high-quality, competitive transport capacity in order to increase the competitiveness of customers and to promote modal shift to rail, - to operate the corridor cost-efficiently i.a. through harmonization of technical and procedural conditions, - to take into account the views and opinions of business partners and to attain their satisfaction, - to be a valuable part of the European railway network for competitive freight by becoming an essential connection between the Northern Adriatic Sea and economic centres and terminals in Slovenia, Hungary, Slovakia and Poland and providing efficient links to the Euro-Asian transport axes at the EU eastern border; - to contribute to a growing market share for the environmentally most friendly land transport mode as the backbone of a sustainable European transport system; - to set up and develop a platform for efficient cooperation within the rail sector aiming to achieve the above goals.
+- develop the rail freight corridor in harmony with freight market needs and customer expectations, - to offer reliable, high-quality, competitive transport capacity in order to increase the competitiveness of customers and to promote modal shift to rail (as it is also noted in the relevant part of the Sustainable and Smart mobility Strategy) - to operate the corridor cost-efficiently i.a. through harmonization of technical and procedural conditions, - to take into account the views and opinions of business partners and to attain theirsatisfaction, - to be a valuable part of the European railway network for competitive freight by becoming an essential connection between the Northern Adriatic Sea and economic centres and terminals in Slovenia, Hungary, Slovakia and Poland and providing efficient links to the Euro-Asian transportaxes at the EU eastern border; - to contribute to a growing market share for the environmentally most friendly landtransport mode as the backbone of a sustainable European transport system; - to set up and develop a platform for efficient cooperation within the rail sector aiming to achieve the above goals.

-1.4 Specific objectives of Amber RFC
+1.4 Specific objectives of RFC Amber

-The main tasks for the first two years following the establishment of the Amber RFC are:
+The main tasks for the first two years following the establishment of the RFC Amber were:

-- 1. To ensure the provision of capacity of good quality on the corridor and smooth handling of capacity requests through the Corridor- One Stop Shop) - 2. to fulfil the implementation of the provisions of articles 12 to 19 of the RFC Regulation (relating to i.a. the coordination of works, C-OSS and capacity allocation, traffic management, corridor information document and quality of service) - 3. to contribute to the fulfilment of the punctuality targets for international freight trains on the corridor by reducing delays for which IMs are responsible - 4. to implement harmonized international IT tools and procedures - 5. to introduce consultation mechanisms in order to obtain good communication with the Advisory Groups and potential corridor customers.
+1. To ensure the provision of capacity of good quality on the corridor and smooth handling of capacity requests through the Corridor- One Stop Shop)

+to fulfil the implementation of the provisions of articles 12 to 19 of the RFC Regulation (relating to i.a. the coordination of works, C-OSS and capacity allocation, traffic management, corridor information document and quality of service)

+3. to contribute to the fulfilment of the punctuality targets for international freight trains on the corridor by reducing delays for which IMs are responsible

+4. to implement harmonized international IT tools and procedures

+5. to introduce consultation mechanisms in order to obtain good communication with the AdvisoryGroups and potential corridor customers.